MRI's Method Caches

 My patchset includes several things:

-• Hierarchical method cache invalidation: the subject of this whole article.
+.
+With my patches, that's no longer necessary. - Hierarchical method cache invalidation: the subject of this whole article.

-You can find the code in my branch or install it with rvm install jamesgolick.
+You can find the code in my branch or install it with rvm install jamesgolick

 I am planning to submit these patches back upstream, but I have to port them to Ruby 2.0 first, so I guess that's my next project.
 Huge thanks and credit to Aman Gupta, Charlie Somerville, Charles Nutter, and funny-falcon for all their code, help, and testing!